A People's Geography of American Empire

-As their fall-quarter project students will focus on a single local-scale case study, writing separate essays on the locale's past history, present-day landscape, and a resident interview (of activists, refugees, or veterans).
+As their fall-quarter project, students will focus on a single local-scale case study, writing separate essays on its past history, present-day landscape, and a resident interview (of activists, refugees, or veterans).
 Students will also turn in a weekly synthesis paper on their readings and other learning.
-In winter quarter Joint Base Lewis-McChord and other Northwest military installations will be researched and documented as case studies of land acquisition, place-making, deployment, and dissent.
+A fall-quarter overnight field trip will introduce students to military installations and locations Indigenous-settler interactions.
+In the winter-quarter project, Joint Base Lewis-McChord and other Northwest military installations will be researched and documented as case studies of land acquisition, place-making, deployment, and dissent.

 The program will make a geographical contribution to the study of American Empire by examining the making and remaking of imperial places, and using place-based approaches to examine hierarchies of race, nationality, class, and gender.
 Book and article authors include Cynthia Enloe, Catherine Lutz, Roxanne Dunbar-Ortiz, David Vine, Howard Zinn, Patricia Limerick, Leslie Marmon-Silko, Dahr Jamail, Richard Drinnon, Jean Bricmont, Rinku Sen, Jeremy Scahill, Robert Kaplan, and Michael Ignatieff.
 While some of the histories of conflict and suffering may be difficult to learn, imperial places also offer stories of cooperation and resilience, healing, and hope.

 Fields of Studyamerican studies community studies geography history international studies